-- Log in or register for myIR manage your tax and entitlements online. - Demonstrations learn about our services by watching short videos. - Get it done online complete forms and returns, make payments, give us feedback. - Work it out use our calculators, worksheets and tools, for example, to check your tax code, find filing and payment dates, calculate your student loan repayment. - Forms and guides download our forms and guides.
+- Log in or register for myIR manage your tax and entitlements online. - Calculators and tools use our calculators, worksheets and tools, for example, to check your tax code, find filing and payment dates, calculate your student loan repayment. - Forms and guides download our forms and guides.